there-platform/d-art.auction-house/README.md

 ### UpdatePreConfiguration

-The `UpdatePreConfiguration` entrypoint is responsible to update a preconfigured auction, note that as soon as buyer bid it the preconfigured auction move to the auction big_map where updates, and deletion are not possible anymore.
+The `UpdatePreConfiguration` entrypoint is responsible to update a preconfigured auction, note that as soon as a buyer bid the preconfigured auction move to the auction big_map where updates, and deletion are not possible anymore.

 ``` ocaml